What Size of Hook for Bass?

 Fishing Hook Sizes

 We’ve covered hook sizes enough times in our fishing hook size guides for other fish.
-If you haven’t read those, then we’ll give you size guidelines below so that you don’t have to go to another page.
+If you haven’t read those, we’ll give you size guidelines below so you don’t have to go to another page.

 Normal scale